mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 >
 >You cannot delete a published landing page.
 To delete it, you must first unpublish it.

+>[!CAUTION]
+>
+>If you unpublish a landing page which is referenced in an unpublished message, the message cannot be published until the landing page is published again.
+If the message is already published, the link to the landing page will be broken and an error page will be displayed.

 ## Create a landing page {#create-landing-page}

 The steps to create a landing page are as follows.